joeminock/Atomos_Space_Handbook/atomos-data-security-and-compliance.md

 #### Transmission of ITAR covered data
 * Do not transmit or email Controlled Information unencrypted.
-An alternative to email is to put the files in a secure location (e.g. SFTP site) and send an authenticated link in a message to whomever needs access to the file (as specified in the TCP).
+An alternative to email is to put the files in a secure location (e.g. AWS GovCloud) and send an authenticated link in a message to whomever needs access to the file.

 * Wireless network access to Controlled Information must be encrypted using, e.g., WPA2 Enterprise wireless network encryption or VPN.

+* Do not transmit data over a non-Atomos, open, community, coffee shop, or library wi-fi network without the use of a VPN.

 #### Laptops
 The data must be stored on a Atomos Space-owned and managed single-user laptop device using whole disk encryption (e.g. FileVault2 for Mac, BitLocker for Windows, LUKS for Linux) with a unique decryption passphrase known only to the device's authorized primary user.